karel-brinda/Phylign/README.md

      the disk mode is used)
    * `03_match/` COBS matches
    * `04_filter/` Filtered candidates
+     * `labels/` Labels of the filtered candidates by query
    * `05_map/` Minimap2 alignments
 * `logs/` Logs and benchmarks
 * `output/` The resulting files (in a headerless SAM format)